-Please e-mail us at: email@example.com with any questions and feedback.
-You can follow us on Twitter and become a fan on Facebook.
+Please e-mail us at: firstname.lastname@example.org with any questions and feedback.
 To subscribe to our website and have the daily Reports sent directly to your inbox, click here and follow the link at the top of our homepage.

 Like us on Facebook here

-Posted on December 9, 2012, in The Rest: Everything Baseball and tagged Baseball academies, baseball in Latin America, dominican MLB, dominican republic, mariners dominican academy, mlb reports, padres dominican academy, robinson cano, sammy sosa.
+Posted on October 27, 2013, in The Rest: Everything Baseball and tagged Baseball academies, baseball in Latin America, dominican MLB, dominican republic, mariners dominican academy, mlb reports, padres dominican academy, robinson cano, sammy sosa.
 Bookmark the permalink.
-1 Comment.
+Leave a comment.